SoumyadipBhowmik/Fighter_game/README.md

 Background has been taken from <a href = "https://twitter.com/twistedsifter">TwistedSifter</a>

 # CONTRIBUTING
-Any meaningful contributions are warmly welcomed
+Any meaningful contributions are warmly welcomed.